 The woman’s legal team argues that Philip Morris failed to warn her about the risks of smoking and concealed the dangers with widespread misinformation that the company began spreading in the 1950s.
 Philip Morris appealed the case and settled for a much lower amount, $28 million.
 However, Philip Morris continues to get sued for their failure to warn people about the risks of smoking.

 Another example of a marketing defect involves Johnson & Johnson baby oil.
 The company marketed the oil as “pure and gentle,” providing a false sense of security for users in all situations, and they did not provide any warnings.
-In 1990, a baby swallowed some oil and also got some oil in its lungs.
+Unfortunately, a baby swallowed some oil and also got some oil in its lungs.
 The mother did not take immediate action because she believed the baby oil was safe.
 However, this was not the case, and the 15-month-old suffered severe brain damage.

-Liability in Product Liability Claims
+Liability in Product Defect Lawsuits

 The biggest way that the type of defect impacts a product liability claim lies in whether the product has an information defect.
 Most product liability cases focus on design and manufacturing defects, but marketing defects play a role in many claims, especially when a company fails to warn consumers or provide instructions.
 Additionally, information and marketing defects open up more avenues for legal teams to find company statements that show they knew about potential issues and did not offer warnings or instructions.